eerii/fresa/docs/getting_started/first_project.md

 }
 ```

-All you need to run **fresa** is to import the engine header and call `fresa::run`.
+All you need to run **fresa** is to import the engine header and call `fresa::run()`.
 Optionally you can pass the program arguments directly to use command line options.

+If you wish to configure how the engine behaves, you can look into the [configuration file](../reference/config.md).

-_This page will be updated when components and configuration are added to the engine to explain how to create your own functionality._
+_This page will be updated when components are added to the engine to explain how to create your own functionality._